syedhassaanahmed/syedhassaanahmed/README.md

 ### Code
 - Code is a liability, not an asset.
 Each meaningful piece of code has to be version controled, tested, secured, deployed, monitored and documented iteratively throughout it's evolution.
 - Code is just one of the many ways of achieving a solution.
+- You own the code and are responsible for it, whether it was written by you, copied from Stackoverflow or generated with AI.
 - Your team is only as good as the weakest code reviewer.
 - Don't get sucked into hyped/fashionable tech.
 Internalize that CS fundamentals don’t change much over time.
 - Knowledge of specific frameworks, libraries or tools is not that important in the long run.